yairEO/gulp-src-test/README.md

-# Tests Gulp SRC function for stream files order
+# Tests Gulp SRC function stream files order

 in the `files` folder there are 3 files that are ordered by filesystem name (I use windows 7).